 Annually, more than 600 high school students schedule college courses from a multitude of disciplines at Penn State campuses.
 Per recent changes to the Pennsylvania Child Protective Services Law (PACPSL), Penn State Beaver will continue to provide courses for qualified dual enrolled students, fully compliant with the required background checking requirements listed below:

 Faculty who teach classes in which dual enrolled students under the age of 18 are registered, as well as staff who provide professional or support services, such as advising, counseling, or tutoring and students who serve in peer roles such as advising, mentoring, or tutoring to these students, are required by State law to have the following three clearances: Pennsylvania State Police Criminal Background Check (SP4-164), Pennsylvania Child Abuse History Clearance Form (CY-113), and Federal (FBI) Fingerprint Criminal Background Check (Criminal History Report).
-Effective January 1, 2016, all individuals (current employees and new hires) interacting with dual enrolled students under the age of 18 are required to have valid clearances in place.
+All individuals interacting with dual enrolled students under the age of 18 are required to have valid clearances in place.